-Up to £25,000 £50,000 by the Service Committee Over £25,000 £50,000 by Policy and Finance Committee and in making any such decision, due regard shall be had to any budget implications for future financial years.
+In making any virement decision, due regard shall be had to any budget implications for future financial years.

 (5) Supplementary estimates

 (i) Revenue expenditure

 Where no provision currently exists in the revenue budget, or where the provision made for an existing budget head is insufficient and a virement is not available under (4) above, then new or additional budget provision may only be established with the approval of the Policy and Finance Committee and in making any such decision, shall have due regard to any budget implications for future financial years.